 • Strong customization features, including white labeling

-• Built-in authoring tool and storyboarding feature
+• Built-in course authoring and storyboarding feature

 • Gamification features